Saikumarlingaraju/House-Price-Predictor/README.md

 ## Thank you for exploring this project! 🏠

-> Home is the starting place of love, hope, and dreams. – Anonymous
+> "Home is the starting place of love, hope, and dreams." – Anonymous